Iris minutoaurea: Biochemistry

 The effect of forcing date and temperature on growth and flowering of Iris koreana and Iris minutoaurea has been examined in 2007.

 As most irises are diploid, having two sets of chromosomes.
 This can be used to identify hybrids and classification of groupings.

 It has been counted twice, 2n=22, Simonet, in 1934; syn.
 Iris savatieri Nakai and 2n=26, Lee in 1970.

 It is normally listed as 2n=22.

 Taxonomy

 It is written as 小黄花鸢尾 in Chinese script and known as xiao huang hua yuan wei in China.

 It is written as 금붓꽃 in Korean script.

 It has the common names of small yellow-flower iris in Chinese English.

 The Latin specific epithet minutoaurea refers to the combination of 2 Latin names, minuto refers to very small (or minute) and aurea refers to yellow.
 Making 'Small yellow blossoms'.

 It was originally published as Iris minuta by Franchet and Savatier in 'Enumeratio Plantarum in Japonia Sponte Crescentium' 2: Vol.42 page521 in 1877.

-It was later illustrated as Iris minute in Curtis Botanical Magazine Issue 8293 in 1910.
+It was later illustrated as Iris minute in Curtis's Botanical Magazine Issue 8293 in 1910.